Druker Traveling Fellowship Presentations Spring 2023

 Established in 1986 by Ronald M. Druker LF ’76 and by the Trustees of the Bertram A. Druker Charitable Foundation, the Druker Traveling Fellowship is open to all GSD Master’s degree candidates who demonstrate excellence in the design of urban environments.
 The fellowship offers students the opportunity to travel domestically or abroad to pursue study that advances their understanding of urban design.

-This event is organized by the Development and Alumni Relations Department and the Department of Urban Planning and Design.
-Please contact Tiniqua Patrick, Events and Outreach Coordinator, at email@example.com if you have any questions.
+This event was organized by the Development and Alumni Relations Department and the Department of Urban Planning and Design.
+Please contact Tiniqua Patrick, Events and Outreach Coordinator, at [email protected] if you have any questions.